Information for Referring or Collaborating Legal Professionals

 Complex Family Therapy at Watermark has four phases that typically span on average 6-18 months depending on the complexity of the situation and the compliance and cooperation from the parties involved.
 Most families spend around 12 months actively engaged in the process.

 Phase 1: Exploration/Information Gathering.
-During this phase we will assess if functional repair is possible and if there are any major barriers to repair (such as a parent who refuses to participate).
-This phase will always be three sessions and will include individual intake sessions with both parents, and a joint co-parenting session to begin to establish mutually agreed upon treatment goals.
+During this phase we will assess if functional repair is possible and if there are any major barriers to repair (such as a parent who refuses to participate, or contraindications such as abuse, domestic violence or unmanaged mental health concerns).
+This phase will always be three sessions and will include individual intake sessions with all adult parties, and a joint co-parenting session to begin to establish mutually agreed upon treatment goals.

-Phase 2 : Preparing parties to repair.
-This phase will include the Parenting Coordinator facilitating ongoing co-parenting sessions or session work as needed to prepare for successful repair.
-Concurrently, if childen are involved, the second clinician will work with children as needed, to include sibling as a group (if applicable) to prepare to engage in successful repair.
+Phase 2 : Preparing parties to work towards repair.
+This phase will include the Parenting Coordinator facilitating ongoing co-parenting sessions as needed to prepare for successful repair.
+Concurrently, if children are involved, another clinician will work with children as needed, to include sibling as a group (if applicable) to prepare to engage in successful repair.

-Phase 3: Repair Sessions.
-This phase will address the rupture or repairs needed as a whole group.
+Phase 3: Repair Sessions with family therapy.
+If there is a family component required, this phase will address the rupture or repairs needed as a whole group.
 Frequently, both therapists are in the room with the children and parents.
 New rapport and healthy relationships are built within the family system.

 Definition of Roles

-• Complex Family Therapist - The main goal of Complex Family Therapy is to remove any barriers that might be preventing a parent and child from having a healthy, stable relationship.
+Complex Family Therapist - The main goal of a Complex Family Therapist is to provide leadership to a complex family situation that requires coordinated, intentional efforts to improve the family dynamic.
+This therapist works to remove barriers that might be preventing a parent and child from having a healthy, stable relationship or they help to establish healthy co-parenting patterns.
 The goal is not to promote a perfect parent/child relationship (or even one as close as the child may have with other family members) but one in which the child can have access to all primary attachments.
-The possible barriers to the relationship can be many, such as the passage of time, multiple court interventions, poor parenting skills, lack of understanding of child development, substance use problems, parental interference by the custodial parent, anger management problems, personality disorders, child mental health issues, etc. The Complex Family Therapist’s job is to identify the barriers and then attempt to mitigate and/or manage them through appropriate therapeutic or practical interventions, if possible, and/or referral to services that can assist in the repair efforts.
-This therapy can be accomplished while a custody case is pending and often benefits from the involvement of a Guardian ad Litem and other relevant legal decision makers (attorneys and the Court).
-The Parenting Coordinator can assume the lead role in the Complex Family Therapy process to ensure progression and communication.
+The possible barriers to the relationship can be many, such as the passage of time, multiple court interventions, poor parenting skills, lack of understanding of child development, mental health or substance use problems, parental interference by the custodial parent, anger management problems, personality disorders, child mental health issues, etc. The Complex Family Therapist’s job is to identify the barriers and then attempt to mitigate and/or manage them through appropriate therapeutic or practical interventions, if possible, and/or referral to services that can assist in the repair effort.
+This process may include relevant legal decision makers (GAL, attorneys and the Court).
+A Parenting Coordinator can assume the lead role in the Complex Family Therapy process to ensure progression and communication.

-• Parenting Coordinator : Designed for high conflict co-parenting situations in which parents have been unsuccessful at managing their parenting relationship and rely on litigation or the court system to establish a parenting plan.
-A Parent Coordinator is a specifically named, neutral mental health professional, who leads and assists the parties in navigating communication, resolving problems and facilitating a functional family environment.
-It is best applied after a case is finalized and a parenting time is established.
-The Parenting Coordinator maintains working collaborative relationships with all parties involved and works towards the goals that are mutually established by clients.
-The P.C. utilizes clinical skills, leadership and a relational approach to move the family in the the desired direction.
-The hope is that the co-parents or family system will use the services of the P.C. to try to resolve their future differences before conflict escalates to a further legal battles.
+Parenting Coordinator : This role is a specific designation and acts as the facilitator in coparenting situations in which parents have been unsuccessful at managing their Coparenting relationship, the role of this person is solely to REDUCE toxic conflict between parties and follow a formulated parenting plan.
+A Parent Coordinator is usually a specifically named person who leads and assists the parties in navigating communication, resolving problems and facilitating a functional family environment.
+It is best applied after a case is finalized and a parenting time/plan is established.
+The Parenting Coordinator maintains working collaborative relationships with all parties involved and works towards goals that are mutually established by clients.
+The PC utilizes clinical skills, mediation skills, leadership skills and a relational approach to move the family in the the desired direction.
+The hope is that the coparents or family system will use the services of the PC to try to resolve their future differences before conflict escalates to a further legal battles.
+Parenting Coordinators usually do not work directly with children involved.

-• Co-Parenting Therapist- A mental health professional providing treatment for parents or caretakers who are living apart while sharing parenting responsibilities.
-It is designed to help co-parents refocus their relationship to a practical approach focused on the well being and parenting process of the children.
-A Co-Parenting therapist can offer the tools and strategies to guide co-parents into a new way of thinking about how to jointly raise their children while minimizing conflict.
+CoParenting Therapist/ Parenting Coaching - A mental health professional providing support for parents or caretakers who are living apart while sharing parenting responsibilities of a child/children.
+It is designed to help coparents refocus their relationship to a practical approach focused on the well being and parenting process of the children.
+A Co-Parenting therapist or parenting coach can offer the tools and strategies to guide coparents into a new way of thinking about how to jointly raise their children while minimizing inconsistencies or conflict.
 A parenting plan is a critical part of the successful co-parenting process and typically delineates parenting time and other sensitive boundaries or parenting preferences.
-Co-parenting Therapy is the ideal option where parent- child relationships are not the main concern, but instead the shared parenting roles have become too difficult for the parents to manage independently.
+Coparenting Therapy is the ideal option where the adult parents want to work towards a true coparenting relationship and are not distracted by toxic stress and high levels of conflict.

 Communication

-• We can provide a written clinical summary of the process whenever you request.
-We aim for these summaries to be neutral, fact focused documents that all parties involved can have access to.
+We can provide a written clinical summary of the process whenever you request.
+We aim for these summaries to be neutral, fact focused documents that all parties involved will have access to.
 Clinical summaries will generally include dates of sessions, treatment plan goals, process and clinical observations and recommendations.

 Outcomes